Michelin star restaurants in Cornwall

 You’ll find the elegant townhouse it's housed in is every bit as photogenic as the food.
 The talented folk who make up the team are dedicated to delivering the most flavourful mouthfuls imaginable, all created from the freshest local produce.

 Four courses, plus extra goodies, are presented with aplomb and are perhaps surprisingly affordable given the eatery’s starry status.
-Booking, as you might expect, is essential if you want to experience the likes of scallops, onion fondant, local wild brill and ‘A Fairground Tale.’
+Booking, as you might expect, is essential if you want to experience the likes of scallops, Cornish cod, and potted shellfish.
 This is Cornish cuisine at its show-stopping finest.

 One Michelin Star